Wrestling fan who is a hell of a lot smarter than you. CM Punk is never coming back. Get over it.

 Attitude Era Blues and the Real Audience McMahon Books For

-This is going to sting: The Attitude Era and Ruthless Aggression era sucked and is only remembered fondly because of nostalgia.
+This is going to sting: The Attitude Era and Ruthless Aggression era sucked and are only remembered fondly because of nostalgia.
 There's a reason Vince Russo is one of the most hated figures in wrestling.
 Remember, as head booker for the company, he wrote almost all the WWE (then called WWF) storylines from that time.
 He single-handedly killed WCW when he worked for them, writing some of the worst storylines.
 Women were not allowed to wrestle, were treated strictly as jokes, and couldn't show off any sign of talent or intelligence.
 Match qualities were overall lower.
-There was an over-reliance on blading in matches for cheap effect, senseless violence against women was glorified, rape threats as an attempt to draw cheap heat (or cheap pops if it was a male babyface referring to a female heel, which itself then only glorifies such an heinous act).
+There was an over-reliance on blading in matches for cheap effect, senseless violence against women was glorified, rape threats as an attempt to draw cheap heat (or cheap pops if it was a male babyface referring to a female heel, which itself then only glorifies such a heinous act).

 Yeah, the Attitude Era was successful, but it was successful because it took the cheap and easy route.
 The writing was awful, the wrestling was mediocre in most cases, and everything was overbooked.

 The problem with WWE is not the PG era.
 It's the writing.
 Guess what, you can still have excellent writing in a PG environment, and Russo has proven that you can have horrible writing on 14A TV.
 But there's more money to be made in PG.
-You have a larger audience potential audience, access to more sponsors, sponsors who will try to outbid each other to be affiliated with your program, better timeslot on television.
+You have a larger potential audience, access to more sponsors, sponsors who will try to outbid each other to be affiliated with your program, better timeslot on television.
 The Saudi deal would never happen in the Attitude Era.
 Yes, I get it, ratings are down.
 But ratings are down not just because the WWE product sucks.
 They are down because the casual audience who enjoyed the product in the late 90s are realizing the poor and offensive quality of the product from that era and don't want to let the kids they have today watch it.

 Vince's PG Era was a business decision.
 Sponsors are paying more than ever to be affiliated with the product.
 The Saudi deal put a smooth 10 billion dollars in the company's pockets.
 Despite a steady decline in ratings, FOX Sports bought five years of WWE programming for $205 million a year.
 This, of course, directly resulted in "the Wild Card rule."
-A rule that fans have expressed distaste for as it crowds an already too deep roster of talent, making it harder for fan favorite undercarders to get any attention.
+This is a rule that fans have expressed distaste for as it crowds an already too deep roster of talent, making it harder for fan-favorite undercarders to get any attention.
 But when both FOX and Universal demand that they are paying you for Roman Reigns, Brock Lesnar, and other top stars, you need to make a decision to appease both of them.

 WWE doesn't need to sell tickets or PPVs.
 The company is doing well, and ratings don't mean anything.
 Mr McMahon may seem like he makes stuff up on the fly, but there is a method to his madness.
 These decisions are made to ensure TV deal money comes in, Sponsors are kept happy, and morally bankrupt foreign governments with regressive laws about women will keep writing cheques, because Vince is a businessman first and a promoter second.
-What you as an audience think doesn't matter, because you aren't the companies primary source of income.
+What you as an audience think doesn't matter because you aren't the company's primary source of income.